MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### OneDrive
 _Publisher: Accenture_

-The OneDrive connector will crawl content from Microsoft OneDrive, traversing folders to find files.
+The OneDrive connector crawls content from Microsoft OneDrive, traversing folders to find files.
 It generates a signature for each item to allow incremental updates of only changed items.
 Each file is submitted with its metadata (size, location, last accessed, and so on.) and access control lists.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/OneDrive+Connector)